jessicatarra/jessicatarra/README.md

 ### Hi there 👋

-Hello

-Hi, I'm Jessica.
+Hello, I'm Jessica.
 I'm a Front-end Web Developer (in the making) who is excited to participate in tech solutions that help Latam grow.

 Learning to love javascript through videos / books and articles in English, Portuguese and Spanish.